Table of Contents

 Comfortable Neck

-The mahogany neck with a 20-fret rosewood fingerboard offers a comfortable and familiar feel, facilitating smooth fretboard navigation for both chord progressions and intricate lead work.
+The mahogany neck with a 20-fret rosewood fingerboard offers a comfortable and familiar feel, facilitating smooth fretboard navigation for chord progressions and intricate lead work.

 Fishman GT1 Pickup System